Does Texas allow cash-out refinancing?

 Rate-and-term refinance

-A rate-and-term refinance is an alternative to Texas cash-out refinancing, focusing on adjusting the interest rate and term of your current mortgage.
+A rate-and-term refinance is an alternative to Texas cash-out refinancing, focusing on adjusting the mortgage rate and loan term of your current mortgage.
 It’s an ideal choice for homeowners looking to secure a lower interest rate or change the loan duration without extracting cash from their home equity.

 If you currently have an FHA, USDA, or VA loan, considering a Streamline Refinance might be beneficial.
 This refinancing option can help you obtain a new mortgage with potentially lower interest rates, while saving on time and closing costs.
 It’s designed for simplicity and efficiency, often requiring less paperwork and fewer upfront costs compared to traditional refinancing.